-ImageOptim says “How does ImageOptim compare to TinyPNG and JPEGMini?”
-Tools like ImageAlpha/pngquant/TinyPNG and JPEGMini can make files much smaller using lossy compression which (slightly) lowers image quality.
+ImageOptim says “How does ImageOptim compare to TinyPNG and JPEGmini?”
+Tools like ImageAlpha/pngquant/TinyPNG and JPEGmini can make files much smaller using lossy compression which (slightly) lowers image quality.
 ImageOptim is lossless — it compresses image files without affecting quality.
-For best results you should first compress images using a lossy tool and then apply ImageOptim for even better compression.”
-You can also use online Smush.it™ from Yahoo which is lossless.
+For best results, you should first compress images using a lossy tool and then apply ImageOptim for even better compression.”
+You can also use the online Smush.it™ from Yahoo which is lossless.

 Optimizing the Database

 This guide will show you how to easily optimize the database using phpMyAdmin.
 For a WordPress database, there are a couple of popular plug-ins.
 WP-Optimize will automatically clean up your WordPress database and optimize it without phpMyAdmin and will also remove page revisions.
 WP-DBManager is another plugin to optimize, repair, backup and restore your database.
 This article provides two other plug-ins and information about optimizing or repairing a WordPress database.
 Another article about optimizing a WordPress database and 3 plugins.
 I do it manually using phpMyAdmin.

 A substantial amount of traffic comes from foreign countries.
 Some of that traffic is legitimate visitors but much of it consists of spammers.
 I have no need for foreign visitors or spam so I was interested in blocking all foreign visitors.
 Not only does this substantially decrease usage but it substantially decreases spam comments and other types of spam submissions.

 With WordPress, I use a free plug-in called iQ Block Countries.
 For non-WordPress sites, I found Power Redirector 2 which I have not tried.
 I’m now using the premium version of Wordfence on my multisite (see Security above) which allows you to easily block all the countries you want.